Roohee13/Scalable-User-Data-Platform/README.md

 1. AfterUserInsert: Automatically creates user profiles when new users are added

-2.RecordCreationTime: Maintains audit trail of all user creations
+2. RecordCreationTime: Maintains audit trail of all user creations

 ## Testing Procedure

 1. GenerateTestUsers(): Creates configurable test users with custom domains

-2.Comprehensive logging of all operations
+2. Comprehensive logging of all operations

 3. Parameterized input for flexible testing